oSoc20/urban-brussels/README.md

 **Building List Page**

 This is where you will end up when you have entered a search into the search bar on the home page (or if you clicked on a tag in a fun fact for example). we have the toggle next to ‘search as I move the map’.
 Toggling this feature on will disable automatic filtering when you move the map.

+The buildings are shown with dots that are clustered together if you’re zoomed out and have a lot of different buildings close together.
+If you hover over a single dot, you will get a pop-up with some specifics of that building.

 **Detail Page**

 The building details include the position on the map and the different style, type and architect tags.
-To get to know more button, which redirects to the Iris Monument page of this specific building, as there is often more information to be found there.
+In every page we have a button to change the map shown.
+Here we see the map version where showing the different options.
+These options are defined to be either our custom Mapbox map (shown here as background), the black and white BruGIS/UrbGIS map or an aerial map of Brussels.

 **Dashboard**

 On the dashboard we want to visualise the data in the dataset, or if you search for something, the data that corresponds to your search.
+We provide by actually giving you 5 different charts.
+We plot the number of buildings per architect, style and typography, and we plot the buildings over time and per location.